jeofree/samples/README.md

 <img src="sphinx_slate_sample.png" alt="" width="726">

-_A screenshot of an installation guide written in and published using Slate and Python/Sphinx_
+_A screenshot of an installation guide written and published using Slate and Python/Sphinx_

 <br/><br/>
 ## UIs